Coordinating teacher: A. Emerson

 Scientists with research interests in classical molecular dynamics in computational biology, chemistry or biophysics.

 Research interest in classical molecular dynamics with a focus on the simulation of biomolecular systems.
-Basic knowledge of UNIX and concepts of parallel computing.
+Basic knowledge of UNIX.